Particle attachments

 Instead, particles in the group are attached at their current position relative to the target object.
 This makes it simple to work with multiple particles, and ensures smooth attachments with no initial "jumps" or sudden motions.

-If you want particles attached at a specific position other than their position at the time of creating the attachment, you can set their position at runtime before creating the attachment: see scripting particles.
+If you want particles attached at a specific position other than their position at the time of creating the attachment, you can use the particles API to set their position at runtime before creating the attachment.
+See scripting attachments for some sample code that does this.

 Static vs Dynamic